opentensor/developer-docs/docs/getting-started/wallets.md

 btcli w regen_coldkey --mnemonic **** **** **** **** **** **** **** **** **** **** **** ****

 Specify password for key encryption:
-Password not strong enough.
-Try increasing the length of the password or the password complexity Specify password for key encryption:
 Retype your password:

 IMPORTANT: Store this mnemonic in a secure (preferable offline place), as anyone who has possession of this mnemonic can use it to regenerate the key and access your tokens.